Symantec/identity-topology/README.md

 # Identity Topology

-## Goal : Reading streaming data from rabbbitmq or kafka and writing the data to another endpoint and add Custom Logic if needed
+## Goal : Reading streaming data from rabbbitmq or kafka and writing the data to another endpoint

 1. Property File : src/main/resources/*.Properties
 2. We are trying to achieve Exactly once using Trident